Respiratory symptoms got you breathless? Try our canine respiratory PCR panel -- we test for 6 canine respiratory pathogens from 1 nasal swab.

 Test code:

-X0011 - Qualitative detection of Neospora caninum by polymerase chain reaction
+X0011 - Ultrasensitive qualitative detection of Neospora caninum by real time polymerase chain reaction

 Neospora caninum is a recently discovered, apicomplexan, coccidial protozoan that causes abortion in many mammals including cattle, goats, horses and sheep.
 Some evidence also indicates association of this organism with neonatal neurological and neuromuscular disease in mammals such as dogs, cattle, sheep and deer.